icinganalysis/icinganalysis.github.io/content/ludlam.md

 cannot therefore be used without consideration of the heat economy, and may otherwise lead to large underestimates of water concentration in severe icing conditions.

-##Discussion
+## Discussion

 The "heat economy" is, in more recent terminology, the thermodynamic heat balance of ice forming on a cylinder.

 Most of the components we have seen some version of before.

-A brief summary of the equations used was presented, but there are either errors or there where addition equations not listed that were used to produce the published results.
+A brief summary of the equations used was presented, but there are either errors or there were addition equations not listed that were used to produce the published results.
 As such (and due to copyright) I will not reproduce them here.

-####Heat transfer due to convection:
+#### Heat transfer due to convection:

 Heat transfer coefficients were determined with laminar flow, and turbulent flow, correlations for a smooth cylinder.
 Reynolds number (100000) was used to select between the two.